pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Cash flow focus
 - Strategic hold

-**[Your Organization] Strategies**: Evaluate all exit strategies for each property, optimizing for tax efficiency and returns.
+**OHU-PNR Strategies**: Evaluate all exit strategies for each property, optimizing for tax efficiency and returns.

 #### Timing